Gaussian Process Surrogate Models for Neural Networks: Experiments

-\paragraph{\Gls{gp} surrogate.} We sample 10 ensembles of 50 randomly initialized \glspl{nn}, and learn an \gls{smk} kernel by optimizing \cref{eq:objective} separately for each ensemble, running Adam \parencite{kingma:adam} for 750 iterations with a learning rate of $\eta = 0.1$.
+\paragraph{\Gls{nn} hyperparameters.} We consider families of \glspl{nn} with \gls{sin} or \gls{relu} activations and depths ranging from 16 to 512 layers.
+From each family, we randomly initialize an ensemble of 50 \glspl{nn}, with 128 hidden units in each layer.
+We randomly initialize \gls{nn} weights about zero with weight variance $\sigma_w^2=1.0$ and bias variance $\sigma_b^2=0.05$. \paragraph{\Gls{gp} surrogate.} We learn an \gls{smk} kernel by optimizing \cref{eq:objective} separately for each ensemble, running Adam for 750 iterations with $\eta = 0.1$.
 We choose the kernel hyperparameters with the highest mean marginal likelihood among three random initializations.
-To ensure our results are robust across random ensembles, we consider an averaged learned kernel: Suppose we have $n$ kernels, $k_1(\cdot), \ldots, k_n(\cdot)$, learned from $n$ different ensembles from the same family.
-The average learned kernel, $\bar{k}$, is defined as $\bar{k}(\tau) = \frac{1}{n} \sum_{i=1}^{N} k_i(\tau)$.
+To ensure our results are robust across an neural network ensemble, we consider the averaged learned kernel.
+That is, if we have $n$ kernels, $k_1(\cdot), \ldots, k_n(\cdot)$, learned from $n$ different ensembles, we consider the average learned kernel $\bar{k}(\tau) = \frac{1}{n} \sum_{i=1}^{N} k_i(\tau)$.

-\paragraph{Results.} \cref{fig:depthwidth} plots the average learned kernels for \gls{nn} families with varying activation functions and depths, as well as the predictions of those \gls{nn} families.
-Across both activation functions, the learned kernels reveal a pathology: For large depths, the covariance (\cref{fig:depthwidth}, right) sharply decays towards zero with distance.
-The \gls{nn} predictions (\cref{fig:depthwidth}, left) explain this property of the learned kernels: At large depths, the deep \glspl{nn} vary quickly in the input domain, which causes the \gls{smk} to learn short lengthscales.
-Interestingly, this pathology emerges at different depths for different activation functions: We see \glspl{relu-nn} exhibit this pathology with 256 layers while \glspl{sin-nn} exhibit this pathology with 512 layers.
+\paragraph{Results.} \cref{fig:depthwidth} plots the average learned kernels for \gls{nn} families with varying activation functions and depths, and the corresponding neural network predictions.
+Across both activation functions, the learned kernels reveal a pathology: For large depths, the covariance (\cref{fig:depthwidth}, bottom) decays sharply towards zero with distance.
+The \gls{nn} predictions (\cref{fig:depthwidth}, top) explain this property: At large depths, the \glspl{nn} vary quickly in the input domain, which leads the \gls{smk} to learn short lengthscales.
+Interestingly, this pathology emerges at different depths for different activation functions.
+We see \glspl{relu-nn} exhibit this pathology with 256 layers while \glspl{sin-nn} exhibit this pathology with 512 layers.